turbolinks/turbolinks-ios/README.md

 ## Requirements

 Turbolinks for iOS is compatible with Xcode 8/Swift 2.3.
 It requires iOS 8 or higher.
 The Swift language requires dependencies to be compiled with the same version as the target that includes them.
+If you're using Swift 3.0, use the `swift-3.0` branch.
+Note: we're not yet using Swift 3 in production, so that branch works, but has not been thoroughly tested.
+Please open an issue if you find any bugs there.

 Web views are backed by [WKWebView](https://developer.apple.com/library/ios/documentation/WebKit/Reference/WKWebView_Ref/) for full-speed JavaScript performance.